envoy/aws-cli-action/README.md

 # aws-cli-action

 ### Purpose
 Use this Github Action if you have anything to do with AWS using AWS CLI in your CI/CD.
-It can be as simple as creating a file to pushing it to S3 bucket or it can get as complex as creating AWS related resources like EC2, IAM, SG, etc..
+It can be as simple as creating a file to push it to S3 bucket or it can get as complex as creating AWS related resources like EC2, IAM, SG, etc..

 ### How does it do it?
 It internally uses AWS (officially) supported AWS-CLI container to trigger the action.